User Interface Guide

 OSC

 You can send and receive parameters using Open Sound Control (OSC).
-Only the parameters belonging to the checked category among Clock, Parameter, Trigger, Sequence, and Preset will be sent.
-Please refer to the Parameter list for the OSC addresses that can be sent and received.
+Only parameters in the checked categories among Clock, Parameter, Trigger, Sequence, and Preset are sent.
+Refer to the Parameter list for OSC addresses.

 Color Themes